 Usability testing doesn’t have to be an elaborate expensive venture.
 Even getting just a few impartial outsiders to spend five minutes on your site can provide you with priceless information on how people perceive and move around your site.

 Usability is crucial to the success of your site.
-Make sure to consider it when making any navigation, content and design decisions.
+Make sure to consider it when making any navigation, content, and web design decisions.
 It can make your site stand out among the clutter of all the rest.

 What usability best practices do you consider most important when you visit a Website?